Overview

 The policy identifies actions to be undertaken at the provincial, regional and local levels by the Ministry of Education, schools and district school boards.

 The province, district school boards and schools all benefit from the important work parents do to support their children’s learning.
-They also benefit from hearing parent opinions and perspectives at the local, regional and provincia levels.
+They also benefit from hearing parent opinions and perspectives at the local, regional and provincial levels.

 Vision